Xinglab/SQUID/README.md

 Q: Can SQUID resume previous run?

 A: Yes, SQUID will resume previous run by setting parameter resume as true.
-Please delete the intermediate files if you’d like to regenerate.
+Please delete the intermediate files that you’d like to regenerate.